mlameyer/golangrestfulservice/README.md

 ## Getting started

 ### carrier-service api
-In order to run the carrier-service api you must have docker installed locally on your machine to install and run PostgreSql.
+In order to run the carrier-service api you must have docker installed locally on your machine to install and run PostgreSql image.
 As an option.
 You can also build and run the carrier-service api in docker, but it is not required.
 You can choose to run the service locally and use Postman or curl to interact with the service.